-This Dark Chocolate Mint Bark recipe is easy and delicious!
-Whether you need a St. Patrick’s Day dessert or a minty fix, this is a winner!
+This Easy Dark Chocolate Mint Bark recipe is rich and delicious!
+Whether you need a St. Patrick’s Day dessert or a minty fix, this will be a huge hit!

 Dark Chocolate Mint Bark

-This mint candy is a fantastic option for when you need a quick dessert.
-With rich baking chocolate and mint chocolate candy melts, this really is a treat for chocolate lovers.
+This mint candy is a fantastic option for when you need a quick dessert with simple ingredients.
+With rich baking chocolate and mint chocolate candy melts, this is a treat for chocolate lovers.
+Perfect for the holiday season or just a weeknight dinner.
+Either way, it will be an unforgettable treat.

-The level of mint extract that you put into this dessert is really up to you.
-You may want to try two drops at first and taste it to see if it is as minty as you’d like.
+The level of mint extract that you put into this dessert is up to you.
+You may want to try two drops at first and taste it to see if it has as much mint flavor as you’d like.
 If not, add another drop or two.
 Go with your personal tastes.

-This mint bark is also egg-free, gluten-free, nut-free and vegetarian, so a great option for various dietary restrictions.
+This grasshopper chocolate bark is also egg-free, gluten-free, nut-free, and vegetarian, so a great option for various dietary restrictions.

 8 oz semi-sweet chocolate, chopped (I used Baker’s)